Coming soon · Register your interest

 Regulated, visibly.

-We operate under an Australian Financial Services Licence, partner only with ACNC-registered DGR-endorsed charities, and disclose every material fee.
+At launch, Benefund will operate under an Australian Financial Services Licence, partner only with ACNC-registered DGR-endorsed charities, and disclose every material fee.
 No surprises.
 Ever.

 Boring is good.